wintercooled/flask-api-wrapper-for-gdk/README.md

 }
 ```

-The API should be callable via NodeJS etc by making http requests (GET, POST).
+The API should be callable via `Node.js` and `JavaScript` etc by making http requests (GET, POST).

-Permission to cal the API is protected by the API requiring an authorization
+Permission to call the API is protected by the API requiring an authorization
 token in the request's header.
-Set these within `config.py` and add more
+Set these within `config.py`.
+You can add more
-permission roles in `api.py` if nedded and include the token in `config.py`.
+permission roles in `api.py` if nedded and then include the token in `config.py`.

 Only get and post permissions are included here by way of example.

 ## Configuration for Liquid environment